kubernetes-sigs/ingress2gateway/pkg/i2gw/implementations/kgateway/README.md

 Currently supported:

-- `proxy-connect-timeout`
+- `proxy-connect-timeout`: Maps to `BackendConfigPolicy.spec.connectTimeout`
+- Session affinity annotations: Maps to `BackendConfigPolicy.spec.loadBalancer.ringHash.hashPolicies` with cookie-based hash policy

-If multiple Ingresses target the same Service with conflicting values, the lowest timeout wins and a warning is emitted.
+If multiple Ingresses target the same Service with conflicting `proxy-connect-timeout` values, the lowest timeout wins and a warning is emitted.

 ### Summary of Policy Types